 - If you love thicker soups, then you can also blend some of the corn with the other ingredients.

-This soup is even better when garnished with lots of toppings.
-It will not only add texture, but makes it more appetizing too.
+This soup is even better when garnished with lots of toppings:

 - Instead of pouring the whole can of coconut milk into the soup, keep some aside to drizzle over at serving.